 Michelle is committed to protecting and respecting your privacy.
-In order to provide legal services to her clients, including advice and representation services, Alison needs to collect and hold personal data.
+In order to provide legal services to her clients, including advice and representation services, Michelle needs to collect and hold personal data.
 This includes her client’s personal data and the personal data of others who feature in the matter upon which she is instructed.
-To read Alison’s privacy notice in full, please see here.
+To read Michelle’s privacy notice in full, please see here.

 Michelle is regulated by the Bar Standards Board and accepts instruction under Standard Contractual Terms.
 To find out more information on this and the way we work at Matrix, including our fee transparency statement, please see our see our service standards.

 “A ‘powerhouse’ practitioner … “Clever, determined and thoughtful in her approach.
 She has a fantastic knowledge of the law and is very practical in her approach.”
 Chambers & Partners 2019 (Crime: International Criminal Law)

 “She is incredibly knowledgeable, effective, client-friendly, persuasive and a delight to work with.”
 Chambers & Partners 2018 (Public International Law)